Cortical visual impairment (CVI)

 What is the difference between cortical visual impairment and cerebral visual impairment?

-The terms “cortical visual impairment” and “cerebral visual impairment” are often used interchangeably for the meaning of CVI.
-The cortex is the surface part of the brain that provides complex processing while the cerebrum includes the cortex as well as deeper brain structures.
+The terms “cortical visual impairment” and “cerebral visual impairment” are often used interchangeably.
+But they are not quite the same.
+The cortex is the outer surface of the brain that provides complex processing, while the cerebrum includes the cortex as well as deeper brain structures.

 What causes CVI?